Frogs by State

 April to July

-The Eastern Gray Tree Frogs are not always gray and can be green.
-They also have yellow coloration on their back legs.
+The Eastern Gray Tree Frogs are medium sized frogs that can be found perched in trees or on the side of your house.
+They are not always gray in color and can be green.
+They have yellow or orange coloration on their back legs.

 Spring Peeper (Pseudacris crucifer)